ibm-cloud-docs/vpc/block_storage_vpc_adjustable_iops.md

 You can adjust IOPS for existing data volumes by calling the Virtual Private Cloud (VPC) API.

-### Adjust IOPS for a volume with the Custom profile
+### Adjust IOPS for a volume with the Custom or Defined performance profile
 {: #adjust-iops-api-block}

 Make a `PATCH /volumes` request and specify the `iops` parameter to adjust the IOPS within a custom volume profile band.